 This is the “me time” ideal for self-evaluation and realization of the significance of your spouse in your life.

-However, separation beings with itself the fear of uncertainty.
+However, separation brings with itself the fear of uncertainty.
 This fear compels partners to force each other to unwillingly make a choice, which is detrimental to any relationship.

 Just like you need time to take the broad step of breaking or making the marriage, allow your spouse to make independent decisions with no pressure.